 - Advise people not to answer the door to strangers – and be aware of fake ID.

 - Try not to alarm people but ask them to be wary of offers to help, particularly from strangers.

 - Advise people to check with family, friends or paid support that offers of support, advice and help are legitimate.

 - Warn people against responding to any text, email or phone call from an unidentified source.
 Explain that fraudsters will imitate official bodies such as the Government or the NHS – and they do it very well!

 - Advise people that they should never give their personal data, passwords or pin numbers to anyone.
 Official financial bodies and other organisations will never ask for them.

 An increase in domestic abuse

 The COVID-19 crisis has caused many people to spend a lot more time with those in their household.
 In some cases this has caused additional tensions that spill over into abuse and violence.
-Evidence from statutory and voluntary agencies across the UK, immediately following the initial lockdown restrictions, emphasised an increase in reports of domestic abuse, with Refuge reporting a 25 per cent increase in calls and online requests.
+Evidence from statutory and voluntary agencies across the UK highlights an increase in reports of domestic abuse, with Refuge reporting a 60 per cent increase in calls and online requests between April 2020 and February 2021.
 The increase is thought to be related to forced coexistence, economic stress, and fears about the virus.
 In the case of people with dementia being cared for by family at home it may be due to the carer not coping with limited services, increased caring responsibilities and fewer breaks.

-Those who are living with an abusive partner or family member may be less likely to ask for help during lockdown as they may not want to bother overstretched emergency services.
+Those who are living with an abusive partner or family member may be less likely to ask for help during the pandemic as they may not want to bother overstretched emergency services.
 Fewer visitors to the household may mean that evidence of physical abuse goes unnoticed.

 Domestic abuse is not just about physical violence.
 It can include other types of abuse such as emotional or psychological, sexual, financial and neglect.
 Domestic abuse can be experienced by both men and women.